 Dr. Kelly Heung is the Program Manager for the Northern California Leadership Education in Neurodevelopmental and Related Disabilities (LEND) training program at the UC Davis MIND Institute.
 She received her Ph.D. in Human Development from the University of California, Davis.
 Past research interests include regression in autism and the effectiveness of applied behavior analysis on self-stimulatory behaviors.
 Dr. Heung has been a researcher and project coordinator for different studies at the MIND Institute examining social relationships in school-aged children with autism, the development of speech in nonverbal preschool children, and the epidemiology of autism in California.
 She is an active volunteer with the Davis Joint Unified School District and sits on several committees including the Davis Parent University, DJUSD Strategic Planning Committee, Superintendent Parent Advisory Committee, and the Davis Schools Foundation Board.

-Dr. Katrin Mattern-Baxter is an Associate Professor in the Department of Physical Therapy at Sacramento State.
+Dr. Katrin Mattern-Baxter is a Professor in the Department of Physical Therapy at Sacramento State.
 She received her Physical Therapy degree from Albert-Ludwig's University of Freiburg, Germany and her post-professional Doctor of Physical Therapy from A.T.
 Still University in Mesa, Arizona.
 She has worked as a physical therapist for 30 years.
 Her practice focuses on the assessment and treatment of individuals with pediatric and neurological conditions.
 She has completed neurological residency training in Proprioceptive Neuromuscular Facilitation and certification in Neurodevelopmental Treatment.
 Dr. Mattern-Baxter is an American Physical Therapy Association Board Certified Pediatric Specialist.
 She currently teaches the pediatric and neurological curriculum in the Doctor of Physical Therapy program at Sacramento State.
 Her research activities mainly focus on treadmill training in young children with cerebral palsy and other neurodevelopmental disorders.

 Dr. Meghan Miller is an Assistant Professor in the Department of Psychiatry & Behavioral Sciences and the MIND Institute.
 Her research uses a developmental psychopathology framework to understand the early emergence of neurodevelopmental disorders, with a particular focus on ASD and ADHD.
 The long-range goal is that this work will help identify factors that account for the transition from risk to disorder, and will be highly translational, delineating core shared processes to be targeted by transdiagnostic prevention and early intervention efforts.
 Dr. Miller is also a licensed clinical psychologist.